Get 80% off your plan for your first 3 months*

 Why COGS is important for small businesses

 COGS is important because it determines your pricing strategy and profitability.
-Understanding your true costs ensures you price products competitively while maintaining healthy margins.
+Understanding your true direct costs ensures you price products competitively while maintaining healthy margins.

-Small businesses often face these COGS challenges:
+Small businesses often face these COGS-related challenges:

-• hidden costs: storage, shipping, transaction fees, and stock shrinkage add up
+• Hidden costs: storage, shipping, transaction fees, and stock shrinkage add up

-• scaling costs: moving from home-based to dedicated facilities increases expenses
+• Scaling costs: moving from home-based to dedicated facilities increases expenses

-• cost creep: rising supplier prices erode margins when not monitored
+• Cost creep: rising supplier prices erode margins when not monitored

 Tracking COGS helps you spot cost increases early so you can adjust prices before your profits drop.
-It also helps you make better business decisions across several areas.

 Pricing